andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/04-oslo_culture.md

 but by the brilliant rays of sunshine emanating from the Munchmuseet's 6th floor <span class="skewed">Monumental</span> exhibit.

-*The Sun*, a painting by Oslo's native son Edvard Munch, is a work that's so indescribably expansive. indescribably vibrant. indescribably expressive. indescribably affecting.
+*The Sun*, a painting by Oslo's native son Edvard Munch, is a work that is indescribably expansive. indescribably vibrant. indescribably expressive. indescribably affecting.
 So indescribably indescribable that I am struggling to, well, describe it.

 Stretching a staggering *26 feet across* and *15 feet high*, the marvelous painting spews rays of bright, beautiful sunshine across its sprawling canvas.
-It portrays
-painting was pithily described by Munch, "I saw the sun rise up above the rocks - I painted the sun."
+In a statement that could be enshrined in the understatement hall of fame, Munch pithily described his painting thusly: "I saw the sun rise up above the rocks - I painted the sun."

 Standing beneath the painting I feel its warmth, letting the sun's rays wash